This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can Snakes Survive Being Run Over?

-If you’ve ever wondered about a snake’s chance of surviving after being run over, you’ll be surprised to learn that only 5-15% of snakes make it through such an encounter.
+If you’ve ever encountered a snake on the road, you’ll be surprised to learn that only 5-15% of snakes survive being run over by vehicles.

 Survival Rates After Being Hit